Must Have's for Every Vacation Home in Santa Fe, NM

 Travelers love being able to check-in whenever they please.
 Especially if something doesn’t go to plan with their journey.

 That doesn’t mean you have to worry about being available 24 hours a day, just make sure you have our recommended automated check-in system in place.
 Whether they gain access to your property via lockbox, keyless entry, or any other service, this amenity will make a great first impression on your guests.

 WiFi is probably the biggest necessity in any modern vacation rental and is especially important in the COVID world of travels working from home.
 Unless your rental is specifically off-grid and catering to a “technological getaway” crowd, your guests will expect WiFi as part of the rental package.

-In fact, not having fast wireless internet connection could actually deter guests from booking with you, or result in a bad review if it isn’t explicitly mentioned beforehand.
+In fact, not having a fast wireless internet connection could actually deter guests from booking with you, or result in a bad review if it isn’t explicitly mentioned beforehand.

 3. Cable TV or streaming services

 Even if they don’t make use of the television, most guests will look for TV access as a must-have amenity in their vacation rental.

 The ideal combination would be to offer cable television on a Smart TV, allowing access to Netflix, Hulu, or Amazon Prime, as well as live television for local news and weather reports.